jadonk/beagleplay-balena-configfs-dtbo/README.md

-# Device Tree overlays at runtime in Balena for BeaglePlay
+# Device Tree overlays with ConfigFS on BalenaOS

 See [this blog post](https://www.beagleboard.org/blog/2025-08-11-using-configfs-device-tree-overlays-with-balena).